chrischiedo/chrischiedo.github.io/about.md

 comments: false
 ---

 Hi there!
 A very warm welcome to my blog.
-I’m Chrispine Chiedo, a software engineer and [Rust](https://www.rust-lang.org/) enthusiast.
-I am also an open-source contributor.
+I’m Chrispine Chiedo, a software engineer, enthusiastic about [Rust](https://www.rust-lang.org/) and Compilers.
+I am also an (occasional) open-source contributor.

 My background is in Electrical and Electronics Engineering.
 I specifically majored in Computer Engineering, which was offered as a sub-discipline in the EE department.